awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

 .. literalinclude:: cloudfront.php.private_distribution.main.txt
    :language: PHP

-Use a Custom Policy when creating |CF| URLs
+Use a Custom Policy When Creating |CF| URLs
 ===========================================

 To use a custom policy, provide the ``policy`` key instead of ``expires``.